 Blockchain technology, mass customisation, the demand for ethical practice and traceability are just some of the drivers rapidly changing how supply chains operate right around the world.
 As a direct consequence, the skills needed by individual workers are also evolving and whilst many are specific to a particular industry or process, many are recognised as being transferable between industries or common to several elements of a supply chain.

 The Cross Sector Supply Chain Skills Project has been commissioned by the Australian Industry and Skills Committee (AISC).
 Its goal is to develop a series of Skill Sets and Units of Competency for those supply chain skills common to a range of industry sectors, and in doing so support the mobility of skilled labour and agility of the Australian workforce.
 It will enable the many individuals working along different parts of the supply chain to be skilled to the same world class standards and as a consequence, increase industry’s efficiency and productivity.
-The draft units can be viewed here.
-More information on the project can be found here.

 Online corporate bookmakers will now pay tax on their operations in Western Australia, after legislation passed through the Legislative Council today.
 Once the abolition of existing taxes and additional funding to the racing and sports industries is taken into account, the tax is estimated to raise additional revenue of about $94 million over the forward estimates.